SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/doc/manuscript.md

 <!--
 - Update ROC curve to include species and genus level IDs.
--->
+- Update ROC to include predictive power of each individual method -->

 ## Interactive Dynamics Are Associated with Anatomical Sites